Ritika8081/Qalma/README.md

 ## 🤝 Contributing

-Thank you for your interest in contributing — your support helps shape the future of Chords-Web and Qalma. 🙌
+Thank you for your interest in contributing — your support helps shape the future of Qalma. 🙌

 At Qalma, we celebrate collaboration, curiosity, and creativity.